Most people chase more “productivity hacks,” but the real frontier of performance isn’t caffeine or dopamine surges—it’s neural clarity.

 Qualia Mind has an innovative mega-blend of 22 ingredients that fall into different classes of components that make its performance effective and long-lasting.

 Nootropic Compounds: Primarily responsible for improving cognitive brain functions.
-Qualia Mind has eight compounds that consistently provide consumers with a strong base for higher mental performances and enhanced productivity over time.
+Qualia Mind has eight compounds that consistently provide consumers with a strong base for higher mental performance and enhanced productivity over time.

 Neuro-Vitamins: Our nerves and nervous system require a steady supply of neuro-vitamins during peak working hours.
 These added ingredients ensure they are continuously being replenished.

-Antioxidants: Provides cellular repair and reduces the effects of deterioration, slowing down the chain reaction initiated by highly reactive free radicals produced inside the human body.
+Antioxidants: Provides cellular repair and reduce the effects of deterioration, slowing down the chain reaction initiated by highly reactive free radicals produced inside the human body.

 Adaptogen Extracts: Enhances the longevity and vitality of human cells.
 Qualia Mind has 10 different extracts that promote longevity and raise energy levels over a period of time.